What is MISS DIG?

 Are there limits on what I can request to have located?

 MISS DIG tickets do have Scope of Work limitations to allow member utilities the ability to complete the utility line locating within the 3 business day time frame.
 There are limits on things such as the number of addresses, utility poles and apartment buildings.
 There are also limitations on the length of a particular request when work is being performed in or near a road right-of-way.
-For detailed information on MISS DIG’s Scope of Work, please visit - -NEW PDF
+For detailed information on MISS DIG’s Scope of Work click here

 What information will I be asked when calling MISS DIG?